-More important than lining up my schedule is actually telling my team when I was online.
-I used the “status” feature on Slack— I’d consistently set myself online and offline.
+More important than lining up my schedule would have been if I had just told my team when I was online.
+I used the “status” feature on Slack to set myself online and offline.

-This would have worked better if I actually told people what I was doing; when I returned to the office, I mentioned to a coworker that I used the ✅ and 🔴 emojis in my Slack status to signify if I was online or offline, respectively, and his reaction was “oh THAT’S what those meant, I thought you were just in a ✅ or 🔴 mood that day” .
+When I returned to our office in Toronto, I mentioned to a coworker that I used the ✅ and 🔴 emojis in my Slack status to signify if I was online or offline, respectively.
+He replied; “oh THAT’S what those meant, I thought you were just in a ✅ or 🔴 mood that day.”

 Backseat Driving From Around the Globe